Gmfholley/git-practice/README.md

 3. Make a change and save it.

-4. Add the changed files
+4. Add the changed files to the staging table.

 	`git add .`